louisefindlay23/colorflow-player/README.md

-## ColorFlow Player
+# ColorFlow Player

 Colorflow Player is a Node.js music streaming app (Spotify and Apple Music) where the color of the album view and now playing screen changes to match the predominate color of the album artwork which is called ColorFlow.

-## Planned Features
+## Features

+-   Search for tracks, albums, artists or playlists
-- Spotify and Apple Music Streaming (Choose your preferred streaming service on the homepage)
+-   Spotify and Deezer Streaming (30s previews)
-- Beautiful Colorflow-inspired album and now-playing views
+-   Beautiful Colorflow-inspired album, artist and playlist views
-- Branded Spotify and Apple Music UI
+-   Spotify and Deezer-inspired user interface
-- Search for tracks, albums or artists
+-   Analytics Dashboard (page views and song plays) - requires account

 ## Inspiration